jyhrehjohnson/fossilsdb1/README.md

 # fossilsdb1
-My final project for BIO 382
+BIO 382 Final Project
 ## Project Description
-This final project set out to modify the Django admin interface to produce a new database/app cataloguing the hominin and primate fossil casts housed in the Anthropology Department.
-For the purpose of this final project and with the time constraints fo the semester, I will only be presenting the database administrative page and the source code associated with this page.
+This final project set out to modify the Django admin interface to produce a new database/application cataloguing the hominin fossil and primate casts housed in the Anthropology Department.
+For the purpose of this final project and with the time constraints fo the semester, I will only be presenting the database administrative page and the source code associated with it.
 A further implication for this project is to set up and run a public facing page for departmental use.
 I will submit the full project with all the code I have created.
 Please draw your attention to the settings.py (fossilsdb1 directory), admin.py (casts directory), and models.py (casts directory)
 ## Instructions for Dr. Linder
--Download PyCham
+-Download PyCharm

 -Use the 'requirements' file to download the necessary packages to run my project

--Download my code from github
+-Download the code from github

--Once you load my project into PyCharm click the green arrow to Run
+-Once you load the project into PyCharm click the green arrow at the top to Run

 Once you run the server, you should see